How to check which website platform is used?

 Here are some great ones to try:

-- WhatRuns: This add-on is like having detective eyes for your browser.
-When you click on the WhatRuns icon on a website, it reveals the platform and any plugins and themes the site is using.
+3. WhatRuns: This add-on is like having detective eyes for your browser.
+When you click the WhatRuns icon on a website, it reveals the platform and any plugins and themes the site uses.

 Check the source code